ubclaunchpad/rocket2/docs/ServingTheServer.md

 ## 6: Configure Slack

 Back to slack.
-Go [here][slack-events] and click "Enable Events".
+Go to "Event Subscriptions" tab and click "Enable Events".
 You will be asked to submit a request URL.
 Remember that URL that you memorized?
 Paste the URL.
 It should look like this:

 ```
 https://46c81c5b.ngrok.io/slack/events